Eschatologue/CM_wiki/docs/lore/antares/nation/lothringen.md

 Despite this, Lorraine’s prosperity was tied to Gallia’s demands.
 The kingdom relied heavily on the resources, goods, and skilled labour that Lorraine produced.
 Yet the cultural rift remained.
 The people of Lorraine never quite fit in, often feeling like second-class citizens in their own land.

-*"We gave them what they asked for, only for them to bite the hand that fed them."*
+> *"We gave them what they asked for, only for them to bite the hand that fed them."*{ .emq }
 — Chancellor Jean-Paul Besson, Gallian statesman
 { .quote }

 ### The Road to Independence

-*"To call it a 'revolution' is to undermine the treachery that took place.
+> *"To call it a 'revolution' is to undermine the treachery that took place.
 It was nothing more than opportunism.
-Dishonorable, disgusting, appalling"*
+Dishonorable, disgusting, appalling"*{ .emq }
 — Countess Marguerite de Vachon, Gallian noblewoman
 { .quote }